UNESCO – Youth & Sport Funshop in Manila, Philippines

 The banner of the Funshop which is called “SPORT AND THE SDGs YOUTH FUNSHOP”.

-CHAIRMAN WILLIAN RAMIREZ, He explained the rules and regulation of the program and declared the opening of the Funshop.
+CHAIRMAN WILLIAN RAMIREZ explained the rules and regulation of the programme and officiated the opening of the Funshop Programme.

 - DAY 2 / SESSION 1 : OVERVIEW OF THE KAZAN ACTION PLAN & ASEAN WORK PLAN ON SPORTS 2016-2030.